greenbergM/BI_ophelia_project/README.md

 | Assembly score                    | 0.65593                                 | 0.34640                               |
 | Optimal score                     | **0.67449**                             | 0.54867                               | there are my picture and table

-Protein-coding contigs were identified with [Transdecoder](https://github.com/TransDecoder/) (v.5.7.1).
+Protein-coding contigs in best assembly were identified with [Transdecoder](https://github.com/TransDecoder/) (v.5.7.1).
 Expression levels for transcripts were quantified with [Salmon](https://github.com/COMBINE-lab/salmon) (v.1.10.2).
 For subsequent analysis we used only contigs contigs with with protein length >= 100 aminoacids and expression level at least 1 TPM in any sample.
 Annotation was performed with [eggNOG-mapper](http://eggnog-mapper.embl.de/) online tool.

 ### Differential expression analysis and GeneOntology enrichment analysis